When I was searching for and applying to colleges, this was what I thought I knew:

 Long story short, I was super duper wrong about all of these things.

 Looking back now, it definitely seems like I knew absolutely nothing about the process of applying to college.
 But it turns out they’re things a lot of other high school students get wrong too.
 So don’t let them happen to you!

-College X is known for giving terrible financial aid, so I’m definitely not going there.
+1. College X is known for giving terrible financial aid, so I’m definitely not going there (Wrong)

-I don’t need to visit College Y; I’ll just go after I receive my acceptance.
+2. I don’t need to visit College Y; I’ll just go after I receive my acceptance (So wrong)

 Yup, I thought this.
 I only visited two of my prospective colleges—even though I applied to 13.
 Learn from me: if you have any chance at all to visit the colleges you’d like to attend, definitely go.
 You have very little time to visit the colleges you’ve been accepted to if you’re waiting to hear back from schools on March 31 and need to hand in your final college decision by May 1.
 It might be hard to get there, but if you’re stuck between schools, you’ll find yourself even more stressed and overwhelmed when it comes to actually picking a school if you’ve never visited it.

-You need to have a perfect SAT score, perfect grades, and a million extracurriculars to get into the Ivy League.
+3. You need to have a perfect SAT score, perfect grades, and a million extracurriculars to get into the Ivy League (Shockingly wrong)

-College Z is my top college choice.
-If I get in there, I’ll definitely go.
+4. College Z is my top college choice.
+If I get in there, I’ll definitely go (Welp, I was wrong)

 Some people stick with their top college choice—but others don’t.
 It could be that you got a better financial offer elsewhere, or maybe you just reconsidered.
 Whatever the case may be, keep your options, mind, and heart open, because you might not end up going where you once thought you would.
 And that’s okay.

-I can learn all I need to know about getting into college online through online forums!
+5. I can learn all I need to know about getting into college online through online forums!
 (UGH WRONG)

 Yeah, I thought this too.
 Unfortunately, the college admission process is different for every school.
 I thought I could find out the likelihood that I would be accepted to a specific college from online forums and articles.
 And though gauging your chances of acceptance is part of deciding whether a college is one of your safety, match, or reach options, these online forums did not accurately predict my trajectory for success or failure.
 My advice: avoid reading forums with people asking about their likelihood of getting into a certain college.
 These can set you up for a false outcome.